liara-cloud/nextjs-getting-started/README.md

 ## liara.json File

-in liara.json file, we can define app-name and platform type of project
+in liara.json file, we can define app-name and platform of the project